henripar/crypto-price-alerts/README.md

 Before you can start using the app you'll need the following:
 1. Get Mailjet account (Or any other email server account eg. Sendgrid, Mailgun etc..)
-You can create free account€€ on www.mailjet.com
+You can create free account on www.mailjet.com

 2. Get SMTP credentials (comes with Mailjet)